apache/datasketches-memory/docs/module-system.md

 JDK internals are now strongly encapsulated, except for critical internal APIs such as `sun.misc.Unsafe` (see [JEP-396](https://openjdk.java.net/jeps/396) and [JEP-403](https://openjdk.java.net/jeps/403)).
-`datasketches-memory` can no longer access these APIs by default, and requires explicit access.
+Datasketches Memory can no longer access these APIs by default, and requires explicit access.

 ### Module declarations